 Silk Production Causes Painful Death for Insects

-The so-called “silkworm” is actually a domesticated insect who, in nature, goes through the same stages of metamorphosis—egg, larva, pupa, and adult—that all moths do.5 Silk is derived from the cocoons of larvae, so most of the insects raised by the industry don’t live past the pupa stage, as they are steamed or gassed alive in their cocoons.6 Approximately 3,000 silkworms are killed to make every pound of silk.7
+The so-called “silkworm” is actually a domesticated insect who, in nature, goes through the same stages of metamorphosis—egg, larva, pupa, and adult—that all moths do.6 Silk is derived from the cocoons of larvae, so most of the insects raised by the industry don’t live past the pupa stage, as they are steamed or gassed alive in their cocoons.7 At least 2,500 silkworms are killed to make every pound of silk.8

-The military and medical communities have been testing on spiders, hoping to harness the strength and flexibility of spider silk for suture thread and to create a fabric that could replace Kevlar.10 If they are kept together in captivity, however, spiders succumb to stress-induced cannibalism.
-Approximately 1,400 spiders are needed to spin 1 ounce of silk, so farming spiders has not been a profitable venture.11 Instead, scientists have experimented on goats by inserting spider-silk genes into their cells, causing the goats to produce milk that contains silk proteins.12 The military continues to fund this research, even though it has yet to produce a product that is commercially viable (it takes 600 gallons of milk to produce a single bulletproof vest).13
+The military and medical communities have been testing on spiders, hoping to harness the strength and flexibility of spider silk for suture thread and to create a fabric that could replace Kevlar.9 If they are kept together in captivity, however, spiders succumb to stress-induced cannibalism.
+Approximately 1,400 spiders are needed to spin 1 ounce of silk, so farming spiders has not been a profitable venture.10 Instead, scientists have experimented on goats by inserting spider-silk genes into their cells, causing the goats to produce milk that contains silk proteins.11 They’ve also genetically modified silkworms in an attempt to produce spider silk.12

 What You Can Do

-Warm, cruelty-free bedding and winter clothing are widely available at stores such as JCPenney, Target, and The Company Store.
+Warm, cruelty-free bedding and winter clothing are widely available in-store and online through many retail outlets.

 Humane alternatives to silk include nylon, polyester, Tencel, milkweed seed-pod fibers, silk-cotton tree filaments, and rayon.